keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

    git commit -s
    ```

+   Use vi commands to add a description of the PR
+   (should be 80 characters or less) to the commit.
+   The title text should be prefixed with `docs:`
+   to conform to our semantic commit scheme.
-   Use vi commands to add a description of the PR (should be 80 characters or less) to the commit.
-This will be displayed as the title of the PR in listings.
+   This title is displayed as the title of the PR in listings.
-You can add multiple lines explaining the PR here but, in general, it is better to only supply the PR title here; you can add more information and edit the PR title when you create the PR on the GitHub UI page.
+   You can add multiple lines explaining the PR here but, in general,
+   it is better to only supply the PR title here;
+   you can add more information and edit the PR title
+   when you create the PR on the GitHub UI page.

 5. Push your branch to github:
    - If you cloned your fork to use SSH, the command is: